VicGanoh/VicGanoh/README.md

 - 👋 Hi, I’m Victor Tetteh-Ganoh Ahumah
-- 👀 I’m interested in the Frontend and Backend Engineering but the latter part interest me the most.
-- 🌱 I’m currently learning Java with SpringBoot and Microservices
+- 🌱 An aspiring software engineer with useful knowledge in Java (Spring Boot), HTML, CSS, Bootstrap, Python (FastAPI, Django), and Git
 - 💞️ I’m looking to collaborate on projects that will help me improve and enhance my learning and career as an upcoming software engineer.
 - 📫 How to reach me at kofiganoh@gmail.com
  <div id="badges">